How to create an efficient conference networking game

 Conference is networking

 At MCEconf, innovative ideas are thrown about and new information is exchanged among mobile experts.
-Yet, the second most important purpose of the conference is for attendees to meet, mingle, discuss, connect, share, in one word: network!
+Yet, the second most important purpose of the conference is for attendees to meet, mingle, discuss, connect, share, to put it shortly: it’s all about networking games!

-However, networking is also the toughest exercise while participating at any conference.
+However, networking game can also be the toughest exercise while participating at any conference.
 One always finds it hard to break his social bubble to interact and become an active element of the gathering.
 Passivity remains the easy way, and a big majority of attendees will miss the opportunities to learn and develop offered by such events.
-We will explain in this post how we addressed the problem and develop a solution with design thinking.
+We will explain in this post how we addressed the problem and develop a social networking game following design thinking strategy.

 Let’s put some context…